kanaka/kanaka.github.io/content/blog/litellm-agent-in-six-steps/litellm-agent-in-six-steps.md

 **[Updated 2025-05-06 to add some more details around tool calling and parameter inspection]**

+**[Refer to [LLM Agent in Five Steps](/blog/llm-agent-in-five-steps) for a shorter/simpler version of this tutorial that leverages the llm python module instead of LiteLLM]**

 In this post I will show you how to create a working LLM coding agent in 6 incremental steps.
 We will use the python LiteLLM library and use Github Copilot which means all you need is a github account (in other words, no LLM API sign-up is needed to get started).
 The full code for each step shown below can be found at <a href="https://github.com/kanaka/litellm-agent">github.com/kanaka/litellm-agent</a>.

 # Step 0: Prerequisites (uv, LiteLLM, etc)